 A Coastal Retreat with a Rich History

-On a section of Hokuriku’s rolling coastline perches the charming fishing port of Hashitate.
+On a section of Hokuriku’s rolling coastline perches the charming fishing village of Hashitate.
 From its port, the Sea of Japan glistens in brilliant blue as it stretches outwards endlessly.
 On windy days the spray of distant waves spatters across sea walls, and a salty breeze whistles around the streets.

 Despite its small size, Hashitate is still an important fishing town and is famed for its delectable snow crab and sweet shrimp.
 These, along with other seasonal delicacies, fresh from the previous day’s catch are served up in the fishmongers and restaurants lining the town’s main thoroughfare.